 As you can tell, this medical report is significantly more involved than our first one.
 Thankfully, it’s a pretty direct procedure, so we can dive right in.
 Let’s start with the diagnosis.

 As listed above, the diagnosis is acute appendicitis.
-To find this in ICD-9-CM, we’d look at Chapter 9, Diseases of the Digestive System.
-In that chapter we’d find the code for acute appendicitis: 540.
-Under that code we’d find three subcategories: for acute appendicitis with generalized peritonitis, peritoneal abscess, and with no mention of peritonitis.
-As we saw in the medical report, there was no sign of any peritoneal complications, so we’d select 540.9, acute appendicitis with no mention of peritonitis.
+To find this in ICD-10-CM, we’d look for Diseases of the Digestive System.
+In that section we’d find the code for acute appendicitis: K35.
+Under that code we’d find multiple subcategories.
+As we saw in the medical report, there was no sign of any peritoneal complications, so we’d choose K35.80, unspecified acute appendicitis.
 That’s our diagnosis code.